wgroeneveld/jefklakscodex/content/articles/reviews/sacred.md

 ## 1. World Design

 The world of Sacred takes place in the continent of Ancaria and it's _massive_.
 There's a neat looking world map that automatically records quests and your exploration progression.
 Unlike Diablo II (Let's call it D2), the world is open, and you can go to anywhere your heart would desire.
 Monsters are somewhat scaled to your level, to a much better degree than TES IV: Oblivon.
 There are some nice surprises that reward exploration, but as expected, the sandy dunes are... sandy, and the icy hilltops are... icy - and that's about it.
 There's not much else out there.

 In Ancaria, it is possible to rent a horse to go riding and zoom quicker through the world - provided you didn't forget where to park the animal last time, since the stables don't buy new horses.
 There are portal waypoints scattered throughout the world, but it is not possible to open up a town portal yourself.
 Luckily, a merchant should never be too far off.
+Mounted combat also plays differently: some weapons, such as polearms, are better when on horseback, while others, such as single handed swords my vampiress uses, take considerable more time to land a hit.
+The horse system is not perfect, but it's unique and a very welcome addition, even though my character ended up mostly walking.

 I actually preferred Sacred's world progression compared to D2's chapter-divided ones.
 Sacred has much bigger cities full with sub-quests, we'll get into that later.
 D2's sandy town of _Lut Gholein_ for instance does not stack up to Sacred's _Castle Bedrock_.
+Another point for Sacred: each class starts in a unique place and has a unique bit of dialogue/questing before merging with the main storyline, not unlike like _Nox_ - hopefully someone still remembers Nox.
+The more I think about it, the better I like Sacred's world.

 ### Graphics